andredb90/dialog-scripts/FileWave/README.md

 <img width="932" alt="Screenshot 2022-08-07 at 20 51 53" src="https://user-images.githubusercontent.com/8020217/183306615-fd162e92-e668-4320-ba44-5f86fb58a9e7.png">

-Use `--filewave-list` to show when packages are being installed and add them to the app list.
+Use `--filewave-list` argument to show when packages are being installed and add them to the app list.
 As of now, the progress bar will not recalculate the steps when more listitems are added.
 This should be possible with dialog v2.0.

 <img width="932" alt="Screenshot 2022-08-09 at 15 03 55" src="https://user-images.githubusercontent.com/8020217/183655405-3d555952-e8d4-42d1-af01-6052bbe499a7.png">